Illustration of person holding a giant pen

 We all like talking about ourselves, but sometimes it’s better to engage our audience at the point of their needs.

-Which is exactly what Zocdoc did with their “Gets You” campaign.
+This is exactly what Zocdoc did with their “Gets You” campaign.

 Key Takeaway: Put yourself in your audience’s POV.